swcarpentry/git-novice/_episodes/02-setup.md

 [GitLab](http://gitlab.com/) or
 another Git host server
 in a later lesson will include this information.
-If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

 He also has to set his favorite text editor, following this table: